-Students who seek to graduate in March 2018:
+Students who seek to graduate in March 2019:

-October 5 (Thu)
+October 4 (Thu)

 - 2. The applicant must be able to complete the remaining credits required for graduation within the term following application for early graduation.
 Please note that the remaining maximum number of credits for which an upper-class student may register is 24 credits per semester.
-Thus, students who wish to apply for early graduation at the end of the autumn semester must have no more than 24 credits remaining.
-For those who want to apply for early graduation at the end of the spring semester, the maximum number of outstanding credits permitted is 30 (24 for spring semester and 6 for the summer session). - 3.
+Thus, students who wish to apply for early graduation must have no more than 24 credits remaining in principle. - 3.
 The student must already have a GPA of 3.50 at the time of application. - 4.
 Transfer students are not eligible for early graduation. - 5.
 If a student wants to withdraw the request, he/she must notify the Chair of the FLA during the withdrawal period.